Keloid Treatment Options: From Surgery to Non-Surgical Solutions

 Keloid Removal Surgery

 Surgical excision of a keloid is often considered a first-line treatment, especially for larger or more stubborn growths.
-However, because surgery alone can sometimes lead to excessive scarring or recurrence, it is typically combined with other treatments to improve outcomes.
+However, because surgical removal alone can sometimes lead to excessive scarring or recurrence and involves another surgical incision, it is typically combined with other treatments to improve outcomes.
 For example, laser therapy, injections, or radiation may be paired with surgery to minimize the risk of the keloid returning.

 Superficial Radiation Therapy